Powerful US nuclear test reactor getting rare major overhaul

 An additional $100 million has been spent over the last three years on replacing external equipment to keep the test reactor going.

-Experiments at the reactor help the U.S. Navy’s nuclear-powered war fleet stay at sea longer, bolster NASA’s space exploration and advance life-saving medical treatments.
+Experiments at the reactor help the U.S. Navy’s nuclear-powered war fleet stay at sea longer, bolster NASA’s space exploration, and advance life-saving medical treatments.
 The reactor also plays a key role in the effort to keep commercial nuclear power plants running longer and creating new and safer reactors to reduce greenhouse gas emissions.

 “ATR is an absolutely beautiful reactor,” said Sean O’Kelly, associate lab director in charge of the test reactor.
 “There has never been one like it on the planet.”

 The reactor is configured so it can run multiple tests simultaneously.
-Some of the best testing slots face a decade-long wait for room to run experiments and other slots are booked years in advance.
+Some of the best testing slots face a decade-long wait for room to run experiments, and other slots are booked years in advance.

 The ATR is unique because unlike commercial nuclear reactors that produce heat that’s turned into energy, the ATR produces neutrons so that new materials and fuels can be tested to see how they react in high-radiation environments.
 The test reactor’s unique cloverleaf design includes a core that’s surrounded by beryllium metal to reflect the neutrons.

-Note: This story has been corrected to show that it’s the sixth core overhaul, not fifth.